Datseris/MakieForProjects.jl/docs/src/index.md

 When `using MakieForProjects`, a default theme is applied that changes most theme aspects, and in particular the cycling of colors, markers, and lines.
+It makes fontsizes relatively larger (for the set figure size) which is typically desirable in both papers and presentations.
+To see all aspects that are changed see the source code of the `MakieForProjects.make_theme` function.

-Color themeing can be controlled in two ways.
+The color of the theme can be controlled in two ways.
 One, is by setting environment three environment variables before using the module:

 ```julia